Skip to Content

 Thinking of bringing essential oils to your birth?
 Here are the three essential oils for labor that should be at every birth.

-3 {must have} Essential Oils for Labor
+The Three Essential Oils for Labor

-Lavender
+Lavender Essential Oil

-Lemon
+Lemon Essential Oil

-Peppermint
+Peppermint Essential Oil

-Where to Buy
+Where to Buy Essential Oils for Labor

 In fact, I buy the majority of my herbs, beeswax and other related supplies from Amazon as well.
 I love that I can get high quality, organic essential oils at a great price, delivered to my doorstep.
 Getting a shipment from them is a very happy day indeed.

-Other Oils
+Other Essential Oils for Labor

-Sweet Orange
+Sweet Orange Essential Oil

-My favorite way to use this is in a diffuser mixed with lavender.
-I use 2-3 drops of lavender and 4-5 drops of wild orange.
+Sweet orange essential oil smells like the most amazing orange that ever existed.
+My favorite way to use this essential oil for labor is in a diffuser mixed with lavender.
+Use 2-3 drops of lavender and 4-5 drops of wild orange.
 Heaven!

-Clary Sage
+Clary Sage Essential Oil

-Other Blends
+Other Essential Oil Blends for Labor

 Plant Therapy has created many wonderful smelling therapeutic blends.
-Look for blends that are calming, but also look for ones that promise energy.
+When buying essential oil blends for labor, look for blends that are calming, but also look for ones that promise energy – both will be helpful.
+The needs of birth are often unpredictable so having a stash of different blends will prepare you for the unknown.

-Tips and Tricks
+Essential Oils for Labor: Tips and Tricks

 • Essential oils can be used as soon as a mother notices signs of labor.

 • Don’t put essential oils directly in the tub a mom is laboring in.
-If she decides she doesn’t like the smell in the water fixing it will be hard!
+If she decides she doesn’t like the smell fixing it will be hard!
 Imagine having to drain the entire tub just to get rid of the smell?
 What a nightmare.
 Use a cotton ball instead.
 If she doesn’t like the smell you can just toss those in the trash or take it completely out of the room.

 • Aromatherapy washcloths can be made by taking a washcloth, wetting it with cold water and placing one drop of an essential oil on it.
 Fold it in half so the oil doesn’t get on the skin and place it on the forehead, face, neck or back.
 Peppermint is a great oil to use for this.
 I bet she’ll love it!